 Physical Effects Of Snorting Drugs

-Snorting any drug may lead to burning inside their nose, nose bleeds, and runny nose in the short-term.
+Snorting any drug may lead to burning inside the nasal passages, nose bleeds, and runny nose in the short-term.

-Over the long-term, snorting drugs may cause persistent or intermittent health problems like:
+Over the long-term, snorting drugs may cause persistent health problems like:

 - runny nose or congestion